 About World Aquatics

 Established in 1908, the International Swimming Federation (FINA, Fédération Internationale de Natation) is an international management organisation for swimming events.
-FINA's official swimming events are swimming, water polo, diving, artistic swimming (AS), open water swimming (OWS), and high diving.
+In December 2022,FINA changed its name to World Aquatics .FINA World Aquatics's official swimming events are swimming, water polo, diving, artistic swimming (AS), open water swimming (OWS), and high diving.
 High diving was introduced as an official discipline at the 2013 World Championships.
-A total of 209 countries across five continents are members of FINA, and its headquarters are located in Lausanne, Switzerland.
+A total of 209 countries across five continents are members of World Aquatics, and its headquarters are located in Lausanne, Switzerland.

 Founded | 19 July 1908 (in London) |